Atlantis-Software/offshore-validator/README.md

 ## Asynchronous Usage / Promises
-Anchor can also help you normalize your synchronous and asynchronous functions into a uniform api.
+Offshore-validator can also help you normalize your synchronous and asynchronous functions into a uniform api.
 It allows you to support both last-argument-callback (Node standard) and promise usage out of the box.

 > TODO